-Siomai are pork wrapped in wonton wrapper and steamed.
+Siomai is pork wrapped in a wonton wrapper and steamed.
 They are often sold in steamers and served with chili sauce.

 Siomai is eaten best with puso or hanging rice that is wrapped and boiled in a triangular casing made of woven coconut leaves.